krp/rust-notes/README.md

 Named arguments don't work for constructors? e.g. Point::new(x: 10, y: 10);

+### Notes from Rustlings

+* Move semantics 2
+1st way: vec0.clone();, 2nd way: borrow (using &) then make clone and return new vec, 3rd way: pass in &mut vec0 to fill_vec and change args to make it a mutable reference.
+Make vec2 mutable, remove return value and change function signature, then finally make vec1 a clone of vec0 after filling vec0.

+* Primitive types 2:
+is_numeric() only exists on characters, not on strings.

+* Stupid: Parsing a float in Rust: s = "3.14"; s.trim().parse::<f64>().is_ok()

 ## Chapter 5 - Structs

+Notes from Rustlings: 3 struct types: C, tuple, and unit(? no docs on this, seems to just be like the empty set?).

 ## Chapter 6 - Enums and Pattern Matching

+Rustlings notes: Enums are defined without using strings or defining names.
+Two different syntaxes for defining enum types. struct-like with argument names & curly braces, and function-like without.

 ## Chapter 7 - Packages, Crates & Modules

 ## Chapter 8 - Common Collections

 ## Chapter 9 - Error Handling

+## Chapter 10 - Generic Types, Traits, and Lifetimes

+* Rustlings notes: AppendBar implementation uses self + "Bar".
+Isn't "Bar" a CString/str?
+If so shouldn't the compiler complain when trying to append it? self + String::from("Bar") fails yet the function signature returns a String and not an str.

+* Kind of cool that traits can add methods to built-in types.
+* Coherence/Orphan Rule (ch10.02) prevents overriding stdlib methods that are out of scope.

+* Trait Bounds: Can a method not call methods on another type without specifying the traits they implement? e.g. with notify() in chapter 2.

+* Multiple trait bounds using the *where* keyword.

+## Chapter 11 - Writing Automated Tests

+## Chapter 12 - An I/O Project: Building a Command Line Program

+## Chapter 13 - Functional Language Features: Iterators and Closures

+* Rustlings notes: *i *= 2.
+Interesting syntax for iter_mut in collections/vec2.rs.

+## Chapter 14 - More about Cargo and Crates.io

+## Chapter 15 - Smart Pointers

+## Chapter 16 - Fearless Concurrency

+## Chapter 17 - Object Oriented Programming Features of Rust

+## Chapter 18 - Patterns and Matching

+## Chapter 19 - Advanced Features

+## Chapter 20 - Final Project: Building a Multithreaded Web Server

+## Chapter 21 - Appendix